 Functional requirements:

 As a member I want to create an account, so that I can use the app.

+As a member I want to login, so that I can access the system.

 As an admin I want to edit privilege for a user, so that I can have trainers.